-Psyche-Therapy for Sensitive Souls
+Therapy for Sensitive Overachievers

 Finding the right therapist is important, and the best way to know if we’re a good fit is to connect.
 I invite you to schedule a free 20-minute consultation.